Looking to stay at the Inverness airport hotel?

 Just outside the front of the hotel there is a tarmac path which leads around the outside of the car hire parking area and into the terminal building near the check in desks.

 It is flat and level walking and around 5 minutes to walk from the hotel front door to the terminal entrance.

 We thought we would take a wander over to the airport to see a plane taking off from the lounge.
 However, the airport building is only for those that are actually taking a flight so we didn’t go inside.

 Here is a little video that I made of our room.
 It shows you the facilities, the layout, the decor and the view from the room.

-Check out the Tripadvisor reviews for the Courtyard by Marriott hotel.
+Check out the Tripadvisor reviews of the Inverness Airport Hotel

-Check out the prices for the Courtyard by Marriott Hotel.
+Check out the prices for the Inverness Airport Hotel?

 Want to Stay in the Inverness Area?

 Check out the prices at hotels in the Inverness area to find one that suits you budget super quick.